 Those with South Lot "S" decals may park in Commuter "C" lots from Friday 5:00 p.m. until Midnight, Sunday.

-Also during these hours, visitors to the University may park in Faculty/Staff "F/S" (except where signage does not permit) and do not need a pass.
+Visitors attending University sponsored events may park without a permit in any Faculty/Staff "F/S" (except where signage does not permit) or in any commuter parking spot and do not need a pass after 5:00pm only.

 All Parking is subject to change when the SNOW EMERGENCY POLICY is in effect.